 Revised Drop off and Collection Procedures

-The purpose of these dropping off and picking of children procedures is, in as far as possible, to support social distancing and minimize the number of contacts that parents and children have with other parents and children, especially at the entrance to the service or in the arrival area.
+The purpose of our collection policy is, in as far as possible, to support social distancing and minimize the number of contacts that parents and children have with other parents and children, especially at the entrance to the service or in the arrival area.
 The service will where practical:

 - We have organised staggered drop off time, which is between 08:30 and 08:45